-An explicit #0 delay control requires that the process be suspended and an event scheduled into the Inactive region (or Re-Inactive Re-inactive for program blocks) of the current time slot so that the process can be resumed in the next inactive to active iteration.
+If events are being executed in the active event regions, an An explicit #0 delay control requires that the process be suspended and an event scheduled into the Inactive region (or Re-Inactive Re-inactive for program blocks reactive region set events) of the current time slot so that the process can be resumed in the next inactive to active iteration.

-A nonblocking assignment creates an event in the NBA region (or Re-NBA for program blocks), scheduled for the current or a later simulation time.
+If events are being executed in the active event regions, a A nonblocking assignment creates an event in the NBA region (or Re-NBA for reactive region set events), scheduled for the current or a later simulation time.